Lasseignejk/DC-Notes/BackEnd/9--Sessions.md

 next() is a built-in function in middleware.

-Now, if you just type in localhost:3020/account without being logged in, it'll redirect to the login page. if you console.log(req.sesson), there IS NOT a user in the session, meaning this browser hasn't been authenticated/logged in yet.
+Now, if you just type in localhost:3020/account without being logged in, it'll redirect to the login page. if you console.log(req.session), there IS NOT a user in the session, meaning this browser hasn't been authenticated/logged in yet.

 So what happens when you logout? it should empty the session or set it to null.